maxime-tournier/maxime-tournier.github.com/notes/ddg.md

 construction is a bit abstract and can be puzzling at first, but it is a good exercice to understand it as it is both powerful and easily generalizable.

 The first step is to construct the *tensor algebra* out of $$V$$, which is an abstraction of multi-linear forms together with the tensor product.
 Again, we want to do so in a purely abstract way *i.e.* without ever using *actual* multi-linear forms: we want to construct stuff with *just enough structure* to behave like multilinear maps, without actually being multilinear maps.
 The reason to do it this way is that by constructing the most general possible algebra that acts like tensors, we get factorization theorems for free.
-These theorems say that anything tensor-like happening in concrete realizations must have a counterpart in the abstract tensor algebra, where things can be proven once and for all.
+These theorems say that anything tensor-like happening in concrete realizations must have a well-behaved counterpart in the abstract tensor algebra, where things can be proven once and for all.

 Given two vector spaces $$V, W$$ of finite dimensions, we start by constructing the *free vector space* of pairs of elements of $$V, W$$:

 $$F(V, W) \ = \bigoplus_{x \in V, y \in W} (x, y)$$

-This vector space is *enormous*: every possible pair of elements of $$V, W$$ gives rise to a 1-dimensional subspace of $$F(V, W)$$ where one keeps track of the scaling associated to each pair of element.
-One way of making it smaller is to *quotient* it by linear subspaces.
+This vector space is *enormous*: every possible pair of elements of
+$$V, W$$ gives rise to a 1-dimensional subspace of $$F(V, W)$$ where one keeps track of the scaling associated to this particular pair of elements.
+In particular, in this space $$(\lambda x, y) \neq \lambda (x, y)$$, which is somewhat unfortunate.
+One way to fix this and to make this space smaller is to *quotient* it by linear subspaces.
 In particular, the bilinearity relations we expect from the tensor product can be expressed as linear subspaces.
 For instance, elements of the form

 $$\block{x_1 + x_2, y} - \block{x_1, y} - \block{x_2, y}$$